sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 ## Motivation

-Users need to define the forward computation, loss function, optimizer, and dataset function in ElasticDL.
+Users need to define a forward computation, a loss function, an optimizer, and a dataset function in ElasticDL.
 ElasticDL provides the training loop with those definitions.
 ElasticDL only supports Keras API to define the forward computation.
-It maybe not flexible for users to define complex models in CV or NLP.
-Sometimes, users need to customize the training loop to control the model iteration.
-For example, For example, given a pre-trained network, users might only want to optimize a new set of output weights.
+This is not very flexible for users to define some complex models in CV or NLP.
+Also, users may wan to customize the training loop to control the model iteration.
+For example, given a pre-trained network, users might only want to optimize a new set of output weights.

-If ElasticDL supports customizing the training loop, users can use different deep-learning library (e.g., TensorFlow, Pytorch) to define their training loop.
-ElasticDL only need to provide dynamic data partitioning for dataset and elastic AllReduce to merge gradients across workers.
+If ElasticDL supports customizing the training loop, users can use different deep-learning libraries (e.g., TensorFlow, Pytorch) to define their training loop.
+ElasticDL only needs to provide dynamic data partitioning for dataset and elastic AllReduce to merge gradients across workers.

 ## The Training Loop of ElasticDL